-Using content design to help users understand complex differences between very similar products
+Using content design to clarify complex product differences

 Product differentiation was a recurring UX challenge across the adidas product catalogue.
 Visually similar products often served very different users and purposes.